snocorp/hackathon-democracy/readme.md

 ### Troubleshooting

 If you get the error `connection error: [Error: failed to connect to [localhost:27017]]` then the server cannot connect to mongo.
-Chewck that the server is started and accessible from the server's machine.
+Check that the server is started and accessible from the server's machine.